top of page

 Screenshot 2024-09-11 at 14.40.02 (1).png

 Swifts are a species in decline around the world so it is wonderful that some swifts have chosen Castleknock as their Irish summer home.
-During CTT's habitat mapping project, swifts were observed at St Brigid's National School and also at St Brigid's Church.
+During Castleknock TidyTowns habitat mapping project, swifts were observed at St Brigid's National School and also at St Brigid's Church.
 Swifts come from South Africa each year just for the summer where they breed and raise their young.

 To encourage a larger population to nest in the buildings in the three Castleknock primary schools and Castleknock College, CTT purchased and installed triple swift-nesting boxes from Castleknock TidyTowns's funds (with part-funding from Fingal County Council).